Languages of the Roman Empire: Germanic

 Next to nothing is recorded of the Germanic languages spoken in the Empire, with the exception of Gothic.
 A phrase of Gothic is quoted in an elegiac couplet from the Latin Anthology, and more substantially parts of the Gospels were translated into Gothic and preserved by the 6th-century Codex Argenteus.
 While Latin gained some Germanic loanwords, most linguistic influence ran the other way.

 Bilingualism in a Germanic language and Latin was especially important in the military for officers in command of units recruited from Germanic-speaking areas.
 Tacitus observes that Arminius, the Cheruscan officer who later led a disastrously successful rebellion against the Romans, was bilingual.
 The emperor Julian employed a bilingual Germanic military tribune as a spy.
 The officers and secretaries who kept the records preserved in the Vindolanda tablets were Batavian, but their Latin contains no hint; the common soldiers of their units, however, may have retained their Germanic speech.

 Less commonly, Latin-speaking officers learned a Germanic language through their service and acted as interpreters.
 Acquiring Germanic might be regarded as a dubious achievement inducing anxieties of "barbarism": in 5th-century Gaul, Sidonius Apollinaris thinks it funny that his learned friend Syagrius has become fluent in Germanic.

+Palaeo-Balkanic

+The Palaeo-Balkan languages were divided into Illyrian, Thracian, and Dacian, all of which were spoken to the north of Greek-speaking regions.
+Speakers of these languages would have come into contact with Latin around the 3rd and 2nd centuries BC.
+Palaeo-Balkanic is poorly attested in writing and exists as single words or names on vessels and other artifacts.
+The only Thracian inscriptions have been found exclusively in the Bulgarian villages of Ezerovo, Kyolmen, and Duvanlii.

+Of the non-Hellenic languages indigenous to the Balkans, only Proto-Albanian produced a linguistic descendant that survives into the present.
+Contemporary Albanian may be most closely related to the extinct Messapic, the pre-Roman, non-Italic language of Apulia.
+Proto-Albanian received a major influx of Latin vocabulary throughout the centuries as its territorial extent fell mostly to the north of the Jireček Line.